 Coaching and Mentoring

 The Ross community cultivates professional and developmental relationships among students.
 Peer coaches operate in many areas including Admissions, Global Student Experiences, and the Preparation Initiative, as well as many student-led efforts via professional clubs and fraternities.

-As you look to your life after graduation, our Career Services counselors are available to prepare you for that perfect job — or even help you figure out what it might be.
-Ross Career Services provides you with personal support for the career search through targeted seminars and individual appointments with professional staff and trained peer mentors.
+As you look to your life after graduation, our Career Development Office Career Coaches are available to prepare you for that perfect job — or even help you figure out what it might be.
+CDO provides you with personal support for the career search through targeted seminars and individual appointments with professional staff and trained peer mentors.